danielmarschall/filter_foundry/README.md

 ## Filter Foundry plugin for Photoshop

 Filter Foundry is a compatible replacement for Adobe Filter Factory.
-For information about how to use the Filter Factory-compatible interface, see [The Filter Factory Programming Guide](https://thepluginsite.com/knowhow/ffpg/ffpg.htm).
-Several example effects come with Filter Factory.

 Initially written by Toby Thain ([Telegraphics](https://www.telegraphics.com.au/sw/)) in 2003 - 2009, the development has been continued by [Daniel Marschall](https://www.daniel-marschall.de/) ([ViaThinkSoft](https://www.viathinksoft.com/)) since 2018.
 Several advancements and improvements have been made, and a 64-bit Windows version was created.

-### Windows version 1.7.0.11
+### Windows version 1.7.0.12

 Filter Foundry 1.7 comes with a 32-Bit Windows plugin (FilterFoundry.8bf) and a 64-Bit Windows plugin (FilterFoundry64.8bf) which can both be downloaded at [ViaThinkSoft](https://www.viathinksoft.com/download/249/FilterFoundry.zip).